 Search for a node called “Scatter Coords”.
 This will literally make a mess of your coordinates, which is kind of what we want.
 It already looks a little bit like a blur, except the displacement is way too sharp.

 We basically want it to do this, but like 40 times.
-And then get the avarage result for that.
-That’ll make it look like a blur, without the sharpness of the displaced pixels all over the image.
+And then get the average.
+That’ll look like a blur, without the sharpness of the displaced pixels all over the image.

-You could manually copy the whole setup 40 times and connect them all to a node that takes the avarage at the end, but that would be way too much work.
-The loop node is going to save time here, just add it after the Texture node like so:
+You could manually copy the whole setup 40 times and connect them all to a node that takes the average at the end, but that would be way too much work.
+The loop node is going to save time here – just add it after the Texture node, like so:

-As you’ll see in the node settings, the Loop Mode is already set to ‘Avarage’ by default.
-And Iterations is set to 4.
+As you’ll see in the node settings, the Loop Mode is already set to ‘Average’ by default.
+And Iterations is set to ‘4’.

-This means on the first loop, the Scatter Coords node will have a scale of 0.
+This means that in the first loop, the Scatter Coords node will have a scale of 0.
 On the second loop, the scale will be 1.
 On the third, it’ll be 2.
 It’s adding one for each loop.

 Add a Multiplier with a very low number (like 0.1) right after the Loop Iteration node to make the increments a lot smaller.